 Enjoy a noodle-making demonstration and local lunch at the G Adventures-supported Oodles of Noodles Project.
 Later, opt to take a cooking class, cycle to the beach, visit a tailor, or explore the old town with free time.

 Continue the journey north to the city of Hue.
-Opt to visit the Royal Citadel and tombs, take a Perfume River cruise or tour the countryside by motorbike.
+Opt to visit the Royal Citadel and tombs, or take a cruise along the Perfume River.

 Free time in Hue.
 Overnight train to Hanoi.